October 03, 2019

 Now if you’ll excuse us, we have a Himalayan Cave to scurry off to.

-The New Money 5-inch Metal Dunny by Tristan Eaton drops on October 4th, 2019, at 10am MT.
-But if you’re in New York, you may have a chance to snag one on the evening of October 3rd.
-They’ll be available in very limited quantities at Tristan Eaton’s “Strange Future” Art Opening at 198 Allen Street from 8pm to 11pm.
+The New Money 5-inch Metal Dunny by Tristan Eaton drops October 4th, 2019, at 10am MT on Kidrobot.com and select art toy retailers.
+If you’re in New York, you may have a chance to snag one and have it signed by Tristan himself on the evening of October 4th.
+Limited quantities will be available at 6pm ET for Tristan Eaton’s “Strange Future” Art Show Opening 198 Allen Street, New York, NY 10002.

 The post Tristan Eaton Breaks new Ground with the New Money 5-inch Metal Dunny appeared first on Kidrobot Blog.